OEN 2017 Entrepreneurial Summit: Leap of Faith

 Whether it’s the decision to quit your day job and go all in, to make a major pivot, or to take on a new partner, entrepreneurship involves many leaps of faith.

 Join us at our 2017 Entrepreneurial Summit to hear stories from successful local entrepreneurs on the leaps of faith they have had to take, and whether success or disaster ensued.

-Cost: Early-bird registration is $45 for OEN members and $75 for non-members.
+Cost: Registration is $65 for OEN members and $95 for non-members.
 Students with valid ID may take advantage of our $45 student rate. *Sorry, no refunds.*